kusimo/blog/README.md

 ## Laravel Requirement

-See all the requirements, for example, you need to have PHP that is equal to or greater than 7.25.
+See all the requirements, for example, you need to have PHP version that is equal to or greater than 7.25.
 [See more on installation by visiting Laravel site](https://laravel.com/docs/7.x/installation).

 I'm using Mac, the process will be different on Windows.
 Please visit [Laravel Installation Guide](https://laravel.com/docs/8.x/installation#installation-via-composer)